celo-org/docs/docs/community/running-oracles.md

 Once all the enviroment variables are set in the vm and and the keys, an oracle can be started with.

-export PRICE_SOURCES=$(cat PRICE_SOURCES)
+`export PRICE_SOURCES=$(cat PRICE_SOURCES)`

-docker run --name celo-oracle --env-file .env.prod -e PRICE_SOURCES=$PRICE_SOURCES us-west1-docker.pkg.dev/celo-testnet-production/celo-oracle/celo-oracle:1.0.0-rc1
+`docker run --name celo-oracle -it --restart unless-stopped --env-file .env.prod -e PRICE_SOURCES=$PRICE_SOURCES us-west1-docker.pkg.dev/celo-testnet-production/celo-oracle/celo-oracle:1.0.0-rc1`

+If your oracle it's not yet enabled by governance, you'll see these messages in the terminal:

+`Account 0x... is not whitelisted as an oracle for YOUR_PAIR`

+As soon as governance enables it the node should start reporting automatically.
 ## Governance

 The last step to run an oracle is to enable their addresses on-chain.
 Only addresses allowed by governance are allowed to report.
 Thus, the first step to spin up a new oracle is creating a governance proposal and submit it on-chain for community voting.
 An example of such proposal can be found [here](TODO).
 To find more details about how the governance process work, [check here](TODO).
 Before submiting